Chinmaya08Sahoo/USER-CRUD/README.md

 # USER-CRUD
-this is simple crud operations for user and upload api's
+This is simple crud operations for user and upload api's

+##please follow the below procuedures